Team2168/2013_Main_Robot/README.md

 ## Functionality
-[robot name] has the following major subsystems.
+Phoenix has the following major subsystems.
 For more information on this robot, visit http://team2168.org/index.php/about-us/robots

 #### Drivetrain
 Single speed tank drive.
-Three motors per gear box (2x CIMs, 1x BAG?).
+Three motors per gear box (3x CIMs).
 Gear ratio?
-X" diameter wheels, 4 per side.
+4" diameter wheels, 4 per side, drop center.

 #### Shooter
-Single wheel linear shooter driven by a single CIM? motor.

-#### Arm
-2x BAG? motor driven linkage to raise and lower the arm.
+Two wheel linear shooter.
+Two pneumaticly controlled positions for shooting from front and back of pyramid.

 #### Hopper
-Single belt driven linear hopper.
-Front or rear loading.
-Can hold four discs.
-Pneumatic actuators at muzzle act as mechanical stop for disks while filling from human player.
+Bucket hopper.
+Pnumatic actuator to pull disc into shooter wheels.
-Digital sensors along hopper detect absence/presence of discs.
+No sensors for number of discs.

 #### Intake
-[TBD]
+3 position, pneumatically raised/lowered.
+1. Stow - raised to its highest position, out of the way forhuman load, this is where it starts at the beginning of a match.
+2. Hopper - this is the position where discs can be dumped into the hopper
+3. Load - The lowered position where discs can be collected from the floor.

+Can hold two discs side by side.
+AM entraption stars on two independent rollers driven by motors.
+Once stopped, the compression of the stars on the disc keep them captive until driven again.
+Limit switches on each side can detect the presence of a disc.

 #### Hanger
 Pnumatically operated two position linear lift for 10pt hang only.

+#### Light sabers / Blocker
+Pnumaticaally operated fiberglass rods to raise and lower to aid in lineup to the pyramid.
+When raised they engage the 30" bar of the pyramid slightly.
+When lowered they retract well below the 30" bar.
+An optional blocker mechanism can be added and plumbed to the solenoid valves for the light sabers.
+No code changes necessary.